dpurgin/harbour-callrecorder/README.md

 Native call recorder for Jolla's SailfishOS.

-**WARNING!
-This is application requires opt-in version of SailfishOS.
-If you are unsure, wait for its public roll-out.**
+**This is application requires the latest opt-in SailfishOS update (update9, SailfishOS 1.1).
+If you are unsure, wait for its general availability.**

 **Table of Contents**  *generated with [DocToc](http://doctoc.herokuapp.com/)*